What the house rules should contain

 • security of the house – notification of the CCTV system in the house and the areas it scans, rules for locking the house at certain hours, use of the code or chip system, rules for reporting the loss of keys or chips, etc.

-• waste disposal and sorting – use of common bins, prohibition to throw in items belonging to the sorted waste, prohibition to put unnecessary items around bins, etc.
+• waste disposal and sorting – use of communal bins, prohibition on putting items belonging to the sorted waste into the bins, prohibition on depositing unnecessary items around the bins etc.

-• keeping pets – emphasising responsibility for keeping one’s own animals so that they do not unduly annoy other neighbours with smells or dirt.
+• keeping pets – emphasising the responsibility to keep your own animals so that they do not excessively annoy other neighbours with smells or dirt.

 Enforcement of house rules through fines